-Describe how the strategic plan is being implemented.
+A short description on how the strategic plan is being implemented.

 A collections policy is in place and implemented.

 The botanic garden's collections policy (or strategy).
 A collection policy can cover the following areas; these can be part of one document or several: